-The term “bot” is frequently used when talking about online applications, but many people don’t know how they work and whether bots are good or bad.
+The term “bot” is frequently used when talking about online applications, but many people don’t know what bots are, how they work and whether bots are good or bad.
 The word ‘Bot’ is any piece of software that performs automated, repetitive tasks.
-Usually, they carry out a job that would usually be done manually by humans.
+Usually, they carry out a job that would be done manually by human users.
 The benefit of bots is that they are much faster at completing tasks than humans, and they don’t require much management or overhead.

 There are countless types of bots designed to perform all sorts of tasks.
 However, bots are used for malicious purposes too, such as launching automated attacks.
-Bot-driven automation is cheap, easy to use, and provides the scale necessary to generate large amounts of profit and make success viable when used for nefarious purposes.
+Bot-driven automation is cheap, easy to use, and provides the scale necessary to make attacks profitable.

 The Good: Different Types of Useful Bots

-Bots were initially created to automate tasks on our computers and online applications.
+When we think of bots in cybersecurity we often think of malicious bots.
+But, bots were initially created to automate tasks on our computers and online applications.
 Even though you may not realize it, bots are always running in the background, carrying out tasks and ensuring that everything runs smoothly.
 In fact, around half of all internet traffic is just bots going about their business.
 There are a number of different types of bots used for a variety of tasks.
-Keep in mind that the “good” bots can still be exploited and used by bad actors, so some of the good bots could be considered not so good or in the gray area.
+Keep in mind that the “good” bots can still be exploited and used by bad actors and used for malicious purposes.

 Chatbots

-Most people have come into contact with chatbots at some point.
+Most people have come into contact with chatbots, or customer service bots, at some point.
 Many companies have them on their websites, and they are designed to provide a level of customer service by answering questions in a chat window.
 As technology improves, these bots will become more difficult to distinguish from a real person.

 Businesses often use chatbots because they improve the user experience by quickly answering customer questions.
 They aren’t great at answering complex questions, but they can deal with a lot of basic queries that could otherwise take much more time to answer by a support representative.